mikechamberlain/coding-standards/README.md

         // Just return an empty List and everything should just work. return Enumerable.Empty<int>().ToList();

-        // Even better: fix propertyService.GetProperties() to not return null itself,
+        // EVEN BETTER: fix propertyService.GetProperties() to not return null itself,
         // and this whole block can be removed.
     }